wp-plugins/goodreviews/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+Upgrade to automatically remove clear space div when only the reviews pane is displayed and fix a stylesheet handling bug.

 = 1.1.0 =
 Major update.
 Upgrade to 1.1.0 to enable more granular control over the look of output. *WARNING* The grstyles parameter in previous versions of GoodReviews is no longer supported.
 See the FAQ for more information.